Help Design the Council's New Community Commissioning Programme - the Successor to Mainstream Grants

 The new contracts are due to start in a little over a year's time, so it's important that local organisations, paricularly those with less experience of commissioning, start preparing now.

 The development of the Community Commissioning Programme is being led by Elvis Langley at Tower Hamlets Council.
 If you have any questions, comments or concerns about the process or would like to pass on your ideas, please contact him Elvis.Langley@towerhamlets.gov.uk or call 020 8364 4150.

-* We are undertaking a separate piece of work about the new grants programme.
+* THCVS is undertaking a separate piece of work about the new grants programme.
 We've set up a separate page on our site for this work.